Coherent Generation and Protection of Anticoherent Spin States: Protocol for generating AC states

 \subsection{Pulse-based protocol}

 The key idea behind our pulse-based protocol lies in the distinct multipole coupling behaviors of the squeezing and rotation operations.
 Squeezing generated by $J_z^2$ couples a multipole $\rho_{LM}$ only to its neighbors $\rho_{L\pm1,M}$, while the rotation generated by $J_y$ affects only multipoles with the same $L$ (see Fig.~\ref{fig:Multipoles_coupling} and Appendix~\ref{Appendix:MultipolesEvolutionSqueezing} for details).
 Through squeezing, population can therefore be transferred from a multipole at level $L$ to one at level $L+1$, which is desirable when seeking to generate anticoherent states, in which all multipole moments of order less than or equal to $t$ are suppressed.
 While squeezing enables this upward transfer, it can also cause reverse coupling from $L+1$ to $L$, which can reintroduce lower-order moments and prevent anticoherence from being achieved.
-However, this can be avoided by placing the $L+1$ multipoles in specific $M$ states, namely $M = 0$ and $M = \pm L$, which are decoupled from the lower levels.
-By steering the population into these decoupled states, we can isolate the populated multipoles in the upper level while allowing those at $L$ to transition upward to $L+1$ without unwanted backflow.
-Figure~\ref{fig:N=6_q=_pulsebased_analytical} clearly demonstrates this behavior, see Section~\ref{subsec:AnalyticalResults}.
+However, this can be avoided by using a rotation that places the $L+1$ multipoles in specific $M$ states, namely $M = 0$ and $M = \pm L$, which are decoupled from the lower levels.
+By transferring the population to these decoupled states, we can apply a squeezing while keeping those multipoles occupied in the upper level, allowing others in $L$ to move to $L+1$ without unwanted backflow.
+Conversely, a rotation can also move a lower multipole from a decoupled position ($M=0$ or $M=\pm L$) to a configuration where further squeezing pushes it upward.
+Figure~\ref{fig:N=6_q=_pulsebased_analytical} clearly demonstrates this behavior; see Section~\ref{subsec:AnalyticalResults}.

 Based on this idea, our protocol consists of a sequence of $n_{C}$ cycles, where each cycle (except the first) applies a rotation about the $y$-axis followed by a squeezing operation along $z$.
 Thus, in the one-axis twisting and rotation Hamiltonian, we alternate between applying squeezing ($\chi(t) \neq 0$, $\Omega(t) = 0$) and rotation ($\Omega(t) \neq 0$, $\chi(t) = 0$) by activating only one term at a time.
 The corresponding operations are described by the operators